pranavmrane/Website_Fingerprinting/README.md

 Start New Terminal(Ctrl + Alt + T)

 ```
+cd ~/Website_Fingerprinting
 bash startFrontEnd.bash
 ```

 This should install all system requirements and start the servers.
+To close the servers close the terminals.

-For more details on starting servers separately checkout the section titled 'Run Instructions'
+For more details on starting servers separately checkout the section titled 'Run Instructions'.

-### Non-Linux Users
+## Non-Linux Users

 The process needs npm, node and react installed on the machine.
 The instructions for installation are specified [here](https://nodejs.org/en/):